 Example Property Manager Job Description (2022)

 Free property manager job description template.
 A property manager is a professional charged with overseeing a real estate property.
 A property manager may work independently or as part of a firm, managing a property for a fee.
-This is in replace of an owner who is unable to personally attend to the maintenance and general care of a commercial or residential property.
+This is to replace an owner who is unable to personally attend to the maintenance and general care of a commercial or residential property.

 Property managers are sometimes referred to as onsite managers or as a real estate asset manager.

 Property Manager Job Description Sample

 Our property owner is seeking a good property manager who can assist with rental property management.
-The residential property manager will work closely with the landlord, oversee tenant requests, tenant complaints, rent collection, apartment complex general maintenance, oversee the lease agreement signing process, collect a security deposit from each new tenant, and field potential tenants to the condominium.
+The residential property manager will work closely with the landlord, oversee tenant requests, tenant complaints, rent collection, and apartment complex general maintenance.
+And oversee the lease agreement signing process, collect a security deposit from each new tenant, and field potential tenants to the condominium.

 Property Manager Duties and Responsibilities